LikertMakeR vignette

 Generate a dataframe of rating scales from a correlation matrix and predefined moments

-makeItems() generates a dataframe of random discrete values from a scaled Beta distribution so the data replicate a rating scale, and are correlated close to a predefined correlation matrix.
+makeScales() generates a dataframe of random discrete values so the data replicate a set of scale items or summated rating scales, and are correlated close to a predefined correlation matrix.

 Generally, means, standard deviations, and correlations are correct to two decimal places.